equinor/az-static-web-app-docs-template/README.md

 **Note:** Your organization might have special rules set up to manage who get's access.
 If you are not able to complete the login, you can try to first elevate your privileges in Azure's **Privileged Identity Management** and the retry logging in.

+**Note:** Some organizations have extra safety steps in place in order to successfully set up authentication.
+This might include:
+1. Having to add two or more owners to the App Registration
+2. The API permissions of your App Registration might require you to forward a concent to an administrator to be evaluated, with a justification for requesting this app.
+These requests will typically go into an admin consent workflow.
+When accepted, users should no longer be prompted with this message.
 #### Output
 - `AAD_CLIENT_ID`
 - `AAD_CLIENT_SECRET`